dasmlab/glooscap/translation-runner/README.md

 # Glooscap Translation Runner
-# CI Test Bump 16 - Fix build context
+# CI Test Bump 18 - Login and build in same block

 A Kubernetes Job container that processes TranslationJob CRs by:
 1. Reading the TranslationJob CR from Kubernetes